Why Plants Make Great Gifts (and the 5 Best Plants to Gift!)

 Plant Gifts Are Great Care-taking Practice

 Millennials have helped drive a boom in the houseplant industry, according to the National Gardening Association.
-Giving them a houseplant can boost their confidence in greenery, which can extend to outdoor landscaping or vegetable gardening with their first home.
+Giving them a houseplant can boost their confidence in greenery, which can extend to outdoor landscaping or vegetable gardening with their first home (find more gifts for new homeowners).
 Plants also offer a dip-your-toes-in taste of care-taking and nurturing that can expand to pets — and beyond.

 Plant Gift Pick: Herbs

 Inspire a green thumb and a love of family traditions by pairing a few favorite recipes with a plant gift of herbs, such as chives, basil and oregano.
 You can also find a starter kit with seeds.
 Ensure any included herb planters can fit in a sunny-but-handy location, such as a kitchen window, for fresh-snipped flavors when cooking and carrying family traditions forward.

 Housewarming Plants Double As Colorful Decor